Altruistiq/aq-reef-backend-framework/README.md

 ### Create a controller bundle

-In the controller bundle you set the base url path, the path of the controller files, a regex to match the filename ( optional) and a boolean that sets if the framework will search only for ts file or for either ts and js files
+In the controller bundle you set the base url path, the path of the controller absolutePathFiles, a regex to match the filename ( optional) and a boolean that sets if the framework will search only for ts file or for either ts and js absolutePathFiles

 ```typescript
   reef.setControllerBundle('/api/v1/', join(__dirname, 'controllers'), /^.+\.controller/g, true)